What does Dole aim to achieve?

 Why is Bobby banana wrapped in plastic tape?

 Bobby bananas like all fresh produce need to be traceable in case of a recall.
 They are required to have a barcode to differentiate them from other bananas.
-We are part of the Soft Plastic Recycling Program you can return the Bobby tape along with other soft plastics you might have to designated collection points like supermarkets for a full list check their website Soft Plastic Recycling
+We are part of the Soft Plastic Recycling Program you can return the Bobby tape along with other soft plastics to designated collection points like supermarkets for a full list check their website Soft Plastic Recycling

 Are Dole products GMO free?